 It is Division Director’s responsibility to decide if a patent application for the reported invention will be filed.
 The decision is based upon the recommendation from the TRG.
-Should Division Director agree to file a patent application, the TTC sends the EIR to a contract law firm for patent application preparation and filing with U.S. Patent and Trademark Office (USPTO).
+If your Division Director agrees to file a patent application, the TTM sends your EIR to a contract law firm to prepare a patent application and filing with U.S. Patent and Trademark Office (USPTO).
 You will work closely with the patent attorney at the contract law firm on the preparation of the patent application, with the assistance of the TTM.

 The EIR review process takes approximately three months.
 You can expedite the process by submitting your completed EIR to your TTM as soon as possible.
 The TTM assigned to NCI inventor’s laboratory will be the contact person for assisting TTM throughout the review process.
 They are there to help you!